devedge/ReactPractice/README.md

 # ReactPractice
-Repo for archiving practice using React
+Repo for archiving practice work with React